blueputty01/hack3/README.md

 ## ❓Introduction

 We request the user for a seismic video of the body of water, which shows the boundaries of different rock types.
-We consider each frame in the image, and assign a score using the ML model between [0-9] on the amount of salinity (learn more about this score in "How we built it" .
-You can see a video at (https://youtu.be/8vPWhWSMnG8) of this process, and the code to generate this video can be found in the Google Colab linked below.
+We consider each frame in the image, and assign a score using the ML model between [0-9] on the amount of salinity (learn more about this score in "How we built it" on the Devpost.
+You can see a video at (https://youtu.be/8vPWhWSMnG8) of this process, and the code to generate this video can be found in the Google Colab linked in the Devpost.

+This repository contains the server and client code for a live demonstration of the machine-learning model.

 ## 📺 Demonstration